Eagle LogoPEPTIDE INITIATIVE

 advanced

-1.6 mg daily for 7 days, then twice weekly
+1.6 mg daily, then 1.6 mg twice weekly

-Daily initially, then twice weekly
+Daily for an initial loading period, then twice weekly

 12+ weeks